Kshitij09/snakechat/frontend/README.md

 * **domain** - Responsible for all the business logic around data retrieval, caching, transformation, etc.
 * **presentation** - Responsible for User Interface of the app

+Project follows **api-impl modules pattern** for the faster build times and facilitating fake implementations.
+Every non-app module depends on the `:api` module which only contains public interface and model classes.
+`:app` module in the end glues all the `:impl` modules to build the demo/prod apks.
+This way, any changes in the `:impl` module invalidates cache of only the updated module and app module, keeping incremental build times in check.

 ![](dependency-graph.svg)

 # Libraries used